packetchaos/Navi_pro/README.md

 ### Important Note
 Navi Pro will download the entire data-set locally after API keys are entered and commands are run!
-To download Vuln and Asset data you have to be an Administrator.
+To download Vuln and Asset data you have to be an Administrator in Tenable.io.

 All Vulns and All Assets are downloaded into two txt files in json format:
  **tio_asset_data.txt** and **tio_vuln_data.txt**.